 When 37007 reaches 200 Chic Points, he will be in the Style Council!

-i’m a physician. when i was still in medical school, we all had to wear white uniforms everyday. for 5 years! i decided after graduating that i’m gonna dress up everyday just for the heck of it to make up for those 5 yearsposted over 4 years ago
+i’m a physician. when i was still in medical school, we all had to wear white uniforms everyday. for 5 years! i decided after graduating that i’m gonna dress up everyday just for the heck of it to make up for those 5 yearsposted about 5 years ago

 My aunt has been dressing me up since I was a baby and I guess I got the love for clothes from her.
 Once my aunt moved out of the house, my dressing skills have been horrible.
 I follow the way my mom dress and honestly, her taste is nothing compare to my aunt.
 I used to dress in baggy shirts and baggy jeans, people would often criticized me including my mom.